-Stephan has enjoyed testing the new Dunlop CX 200 Tour 16x19 in recent weeks.
-Below is his full review and a comparison with the Tour 18x20 version he previously tested!
+Stephan has been testing the new Dunlop CX 200 Tour 16x19 with great pleasure over the past few weeks.
+Below is his full review and a comparison with the Tour 18x20 version he tested earlier!

 Intro:

-When writing this review you can hardly avoid comparing the two different string patterns.
-The 18x20 version is all about precision and gives you little power and free spin, but allows you to place the balls tightly against the lines.
-The 16×19 version gives you a little more free spin and clearance around the net.
-The specs of the 18x20 and 16x19 versions of the Dunlop Srixon CX 200 Tour are similar, but the 16x19 comes with five grams less weight, which is mainly due to the lack of a leather grip.
+When writing this review, it’s almost impossible to avoid comparing the two different string patterns.
+The 18x20 version is all about precision and gives you little power and free spin, but allows you to hit the balls tight to the lines.
+The 16x19 version gives you a bit more free spin and play over the net.
+The specifications of the 18x20 and 16x19 versions of the Dunlop Srixon CX 200 Tour are similar, but the 16x19 comes with five grams less weight, mainly due to the lack of a leather grip.

 Tested racket: